LeilaModestine/Unit-01-Data-Wheel-Use-Cases/README.md

 <h1 align="center"> Data Wheel • Mini Use Cases</h1>

 <p align="center">
-This repository presents DMBOK use cases applied to public datasets.
+This repository highlights DMBOK use cases on public datasets to demonstrate practical applications of data governance and curation.
 </p>